Privacy Policy

 4.4 Communications data

-If you choose to communicate with us, receive program updates, or enable a communications channel, we may process:
+If you choose to communicate with us, receive pilot updates, or enable a communications channel, we may process:

 • the content of your messages to us;